Ralumbi/ot-playbook/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

+If you're deploying it directly into the main machine and so you have only one machine you can use the following setup:
+Change in `letsplay.yml` `hosts: setupserver` to `hosts: localhost` and then deploy with `ansible-playbook letsplay.yml -i localhost`

 To use the playbook we will need to open the terminal we setup on windows or just open your terminal on ubuntu by CTRL+ALT+T.
 - Navigate to the directory.
 - Set the hosts in the file.